 - Improved circulation

 - Treating acne, eczema or other skin problems

 - Improving skin hydration

 Safe And Effective

-A magnesium chloride bath is the perfect detox, drawing out toxins and negative energy, and restoring your cellular magnesium to its optimum level.
+A magnesium flakes chloride bath is a perfect detox, drawing out toxins and negative energy, and restoring your cellular magnesium to its optimum level.

 A great bonus is that magnesium chloride is environmentally safe, not irritating to the skin at the prescribed dose, harmless for tissues, and less toxic than common table salt.

 If you really don't have time for long baths, try applying our Transdermal Magnesium Oil to ease muscular aches and pains.
 In an easy-to-use spray, why not keep a bottle in your gym bag!